nkdAgility/NKDAgility.com/site/content/resources/blog/2012/2012-07-16-tfs-integration-tools-tf237165-the-team-foundation-server-could-not-update-the-work-item/index.md

 ---
 title: "TFS Integration Tools: TF237165: The Team Foundation Server could not update the work item"
+description: "Resolve the TF237165 error in TFS Integration Tools with effective troubleshooting tips.
+Learn how to fix validation issues and streamline your workflow!"
 date: 2012-07-16
 creator: Martin Hinshelwood
 id: "6179"